History of propaganda: Nuremberg Laws

 In 1935, racist laws in Nazi Germany were introduced known as the Nuremberg Laws, the laws forbade non-Aryans and political opponents of the Nazis from the civil-service and any sexual relations and marriage between people classified as "Aryan" and "non-Aryan" (Jews, Gypsies, blacks) was prohibited as Rassenschande or "race defilement".
 The Nuremberg Laws were based on notions of racial purity and sought to preserve the Aryan race, who were at the top of the Nazi racial hierarchy and were said to be the ubermenschen "herrenvolk" (master race), and to teach the German nation to view the Jews as subhumans.

-Hitler and Nazi propagandists played on the anti-Semitism and resentment present in Germany.
+Hitler and Nazi propagandists played on the antisemitism and resentment present in Germany.
 The Jews were blamed for things such as robbing the German people of their hard work while themselves avoiding physical labour.
 Der Stürmer, a Nazi propaganda newspaper, told Germans that Jews kidnapped small children before Passover because "Jews need the blood of a Christian child, maybe, to mix in with their Matzah."
 Posters, films, cartoons, and fliers were seen throughout Germany which attacked the Jewish community.
 One of the most infamous such films was The Eternal Jew directed by Fritz Hippler.